dirkjbreeuwer/ossu-cs-curriculum/core-programming/course-how-to-code-simple-data-ubc/notes/03b-compound-data.md

 **Objects:** In object-oriented programming (OOP), objects combine data and functions (methods) that act on the data, typically allow mutable state, and may use features like inheritance and polymorphism

+### Template for functions that operate in structures

 ```Lisp
 (define-struct ball (x y))